vyassuyog1/django-oidc/README.rst

 * Fully integrated with Django's internal accounts and permission system
 * Support for all OIDC workflows: Authorization Code flow, Implicit flow, Hybrid flow.
 Don't worry if you don't know what these are - the package comes with great defaults.
-* Includes logout at the provider handling
+* Includes logout at the provider level